 A (Very) Brief History of Modern Science

-Having experienced the dogmatic assertion that insisted on faith at the expense of reason, and experiencing its dire effects, we could say that there was a reactionary suspicion by scientists against anything that conceives truth in an apodictic manner, and which the scientific tradition retains to this day.
+It seems, there is a general skepticism in the modern scientific tradition about anything that speaks with certitude about reality.
+Having experienced the dogmatic assertion that insisted on faith at the expense of reason, and experiencing its dire effects, we could say that there was a reactionary suspicion by scientists against anything that conceives truth in an apodictic manner – which the scientific tradition retains to this day.

-When we say ‘truth’, we are not referring to any individual preferences, views or actions which are necessarily divergent, but the (all inclusive) Existent.
+When we say truth, we are not referring to individual preferences, views or actions which are necessarily divergent, but the (all inclusive) Existent.
 It is the Beingness of everything or the Being in all beings.
-If we say, “There are many truths”, then there cannot be any certitude about anything, including about the value or meaning of life.
+If we say, there are many truths, then there cannot be any certitude about anything, including about the value or meaning of (human) life.
 Every assumption could be contrarily

 When the oneness of Truth or the first principle that is true of everything is negated, then the assumption of commonality is impossible.
 The term we used

 Revaluing Modern Science

 Consider, for example, the Big Bang theory of modern science.
 It states that the universe originated from an all-encompassing (cosmological) Singularity.
-But science is preoccupied with the relative, manifested aspect of the Singularity, i.e. the universe, while marginalizing the non-relative aspect of the universe, the Singularity.
-Vertically viewed from the perspective of the Singularity, that has nothing outside of it, the entire creation-dissolution of the universe is happening within itself, unitively.
+But science is preoccupied with the relative, manifested aspect of the Singularity, i.e. the universe, while marginalizing the non-relative aspect of the universe, i.e. the Singularity.
+Vertically viewed – from the perspective of the Singularity that has nothing outside of it – the entire creation-dissolution of the universe is happening within itself, unitively.
 But modern science seems to be fixated on

-of the absence of such an integrative first principle; they just get lost in the pursuit of endless specialization or ramification.
-Further, science’s insistence on the empirical methodology for its own sake, in practice translates into a technology-driven world which exists for itself.
-So it is that science has reduced itself to a tool of technocracy.
+of the absence of such an integrative first principle; they simply get lost in the pursuit of endless specialization.
+Further, a methodology-driven science in practice translates into a technology-driven world.
+This is how science has reduced itself to a tool of technocracy.
 If modern science is a religion, technology is its God, which it trusts to solve every single problem!

 Unitive Philosophy or Unitive Science